transitive-bullshit/agentic/legacy/docs/metaphor.md

 ## Intro

-[Metaphor][metaphoer] is an AI-driven search engine platform engineered from the ground up to offer revolutionary internet search experiences.
+[Metaphor][metaphor] is an AI-driven search engine platform engineered from the ground up to offer revolutionary internet search experiences.

 Through the Metaphor Service, you can interface with Metaphor's powerful AI-enhanced search capabilities, bringing the potential of an intelligent and instant internet search to any Agentic workflow.